 Apart from having healthy fats, peanut butter is also a great source of Vitamin E, one of the most important vitamins for our bodies.
 On the other hand, vitamin C contained in the bell peppers (capsicum) works great when accompanied by Vitamin E.

 But what do these two vitamins do when combined?
 First of all, both of them promote tissue function but in different ways.
 While vitamin C helps brain communication, vitamin E aids the constriction of the blood vessels.
 Both of these vitamins promote healthy skin and hair as well as good eye health.

 Their roles here are complementary, which is why combining them in one treatment is a great way to benefit your pup’s health quickly.
 Their beauty properties will also make your dog’s fur better and help in curing mild skin conditions.

 But that’s not all!
 Vitamins C and E actually support each other’s antioxidant function.
 Vitamin E requires regeneration after it restores cell damage caused by free radicals to perform its antioxidant function again.
 Here intervenes the vitamin C in your cells that regenerates vitamin E’s functions in a way that it can continue to heal tissue damage.

 4. Quinoa + Broccoli

 Iron + Vitamin C = Energy Boost

 A body’s energy level is often connected to our blood quality and the amount of oxygen our body gets.
 And do you know what the strongest compound with some great oxygen-carrying properties and features that improve the blood count?
 The powerful nutrient we’re talking about is Iron!

 Iron is found in meat as well as in leafy vegetables.
-But, quinoa also has a fairly high amount of iron that in addition to broccoli makes a wonderful treat for your pup.
+But, quinoa also has a fairly high amount of iron that in addition to broccoli makes a wonderful food for your dog.
 Remember that you shouldn’t season any of it.
 Just cook the quinoa and steam the broccoli (avoid the stems) and that’s it!